-The Chair is responsible for representing the Authority.
-The Chair prepares the work of the Board of Supervisors as well as chairing both the Board of Supervisors meetings and those of the Management Board.
-The alternateto the Chair is the Vice-Chair.
+The Chair represents the Authority.
+The Chair prepares the work of the Board of Supervisors and chairs the Board of Supervisors and Management Board meetings.
+The alternate to the Chair is the Vice-Chair.

 The Executive Director is responsible for the day-to-day running of the Authority, including staff matters, developing and implementing the annual Work Programme, developing the draft budget, and preparing the work of the Management Board.

 The Board of Supervisors is supported by a number of Standing Committees and working groups who deal with technical issues.
-These are chaired by senior national representatives and bring together the national experts in specific fields for the purposes of developing policy.
-They are supported by staff of the Authority, and work with the aim of strengthening the network of regulators in a given area as agreed in a tailored set of terms of reference.
+These are chaired by Board Members and bring together the national experts in specific fields for the purposes of developing policy or promoting supervisory convergence.
+They are supported by staff of the Authority, and work with the aim of strengthening the network of regulators in a given area as agreed in a tailored set of terms of reference

 Consultative Working Groups